STUDENT ORGANIZATION RECOGNITION AGREEMENT

 - Comply with all federal, state and local laws and regulations and all University policies and procedures.
-These include, but are not limited to: the terms of this agreement, the Student conduct code, Student Organizational Code of Conduct, Center for Student Involvement regulations, policies of the Business Office, the Department of ResLife, Student Union Building, and Student Recreational Center, University facility guidelines, and department requirements (if applicable).
+These include, but are not limited to: the terms of this agreement, the Student conduct code, Student Organizational Code of Conduct, Union and Involvement regulations, policies of the Business Office, the Department of ResLife, Student Union Building, and Student Recreational Center, University facility guidelines, and department requirements (if applicable).

 - Comply with other governing documents which should not conflict with University policies and procedures.
 These include, but are not limited to: council constitutions, department requirements, and any relevant parent or national organization requirements.